 Our first pitstop along the Target racetrack will be within the clothing department.
 This happens to be a rather standard Target softlines department with plain dolleys of clothing articles.
 The kicker here, however, is that it is getting to be a more elusive sight at stores that have yet to fully renovate.

-Innovation remodels, where select store departments are "targeted" for a remodel.
-This can involve new carpeting, light fixtures, displays, and wall paint for instance.
-None of the known Innovation remodels have been applied to this store.
+Since 2013, Target has conducted what are known as "Innovation" remodels, where select store departments are "targeted" for a remodel.
+This involves new carpeting, light fixtures, displays, and wall paint.
+None of the known Innovation remodels (electronics, apparel, grocery, pets etc.) have been applied to this store.

 Our next station happens to be further down the line in softlines.
 The centerpiece of this photo is a plain P04-era price scanner, with all the bells and whistles Target guests have come to expect.